PlasmaControl/data-fetching/README.md

 `module load toksearch`

+and pip install h5py==3.6.0 the first time you run.

+For the basic case:

-mkdir data before anything, to make a spot for the numpy array of shots that you want to load signals for.
-Then in dump_shots.py edit the min_shots and max_shots to be whatever range you want, for testing use e.g. 163300 to 163310.
+In dump_shots.py edit the min_shots and max_shots to be whatever range you want, for testing use e.g. 163300 to 163310.
 Then run it to dump the shots you want to collect (but only those with plasma; and you can also edit to only take from certain run days in the file) via

 `python dump_shots.py`